Aman1440/100-days-of-code/log.md

 ### Day 29: July 25 2020

 Completed the Survey form project.
 Its just a form made with the help of HTML and CSS.

+### Day 30: July 26 2020

+Started the Landing page project.
+Comitted a little on Survey form too.